User and group management

 Permissions for the Assets digital asset management product

-1 In the Assets Free plan, the Getting Started page is not available.
+1 In the Assets Free plan, the Getting Started page isn't available.

 2 The Dashboard is unavailable in the Assets Free plan.
 For more options and information, contact us.

-4 In the Assets Free plan, the Transformations page is only available when the Programmable Media product is selected.
+4 In the Assets Free plan, you can access the Transformations page only via the Manage Transformations option in the Image product.

-- If you do not add a Media Library user to any groups and/or if no folders are shared with those groups or directly with that user, the user will not see any content in the Media Library.
+- If you don't add a Media Library user to any groups and/or if you haven't shared any folders with those groups or directly with that user, the user won't see any content in the Media Library.

 - The Media Library user role replaces the now obsolete 'Contributor' and 'Viewer' roles.
-For users who were assigned these roles, Cloudinary has made the following adjustments to ensure that the access permissions these users previously had remained unchanged:
+For users with these roles, Cloudinary has made the following adjustments to ensure that the access permissions these users previously had remained unchanged:

 - Users in either of these roles have been automatically migrated to the Media Library user role.